UK-FVCOM-Usergroup/uk-fvcom/README.md

 FABM-ERSEM
 ----------

-The main FABM website is http://fabm.sourceforge.net.
+The main FABM website is https://github.com/fabm-model/fabm/.
+While this branch has been updated to work with FABM v1 it has not been tested in a realistic application.
+Consider this branch a beta version.

 The ERSEM biogeochemical model can be requested from the Shelf Seas Biogeochemistry website: http://www.shelfseasmodelling.org.